Home

 • After an hour or two, the dough is ready to use.

-• For every cup of liquid, you need about 2 to 2 1/2 cups of the sweet flour.
+• For every cup of liquid, you need about 2 to 2 1/2 cups of the rice flour.

 • Mix the first 2 cups of flour with the cup of liquid.
 Check the consistency before adding more flour.